-Where is the transcript information that appears on the ARTS form?
+Where can I find transcript information within the advising tool?
 It's not on the DPR.

-for a tutorial on how to access these items.
+for a tutorial on how to access the Advising Report..

-When do the GPA's for the last term display on the Advising Report?
+When do the GPA's for the previous term display on the Advising Report?

 Term GPA's for the last semester do not show up on the Advising Report forms until the beginning of the next term.
 Many schools' forms have separate GPA's for the previous terms and "Calculated" GPA's on their DPR's that you can use until the next semester begins.

 Why are all of a student’s transfer courses appearing on the under ONE semester when the student has taken more than one semester of transfer work?

 The Degree Progress Report often uses one “articulation term” for all of the student’s transfer work that comes in to KU at one time.
 The articulation term helps determine how a student’s transfer work transfers to KU.
 It is often the first semester the student attends KU.
 Example: Jay Jayhawk took a total of 36 hours over 3 semesters at Johnson County Community College, from Summer 2011 through Spring 2012, and started at KU Fall 2012, but all his transfer work is showing the Fall 2012 term in the DPR.
 Fall 2012 is the articulation term in this example.
 Please note, however, the Advising Report shows the transfer work on each term the student actually took the courses.